supabase/supabase/DEVELOPERS.md

    docker-compose up
    ```

 This command initializes the containers specified in the docker-compose.yml file.
 It might take a few moments to complete, depending on your computer and internet connection.
-You may get any error that looks like this:
+You may get an error that looks similar to the below message:

    ```sh
    ERROR: The Compose file './docker-compose.yml' is invalid because: